-Gov. Earl Ray Tomblin’s administration cited cost, particularly the expense associated with information technology systems, as a key factor in deciding against a state-run exchange.
+Gov. Earl Ray Tomblin’s administration cited cost, particularly the expense associated with information technology systems, as a key factor in ultimately deciding against a fully-state-run exchange.
 Administration officials also said the partnership gives the state some control over the exchange.

 The state also oversees the In-Person Assister (IPA) program.
-Assisters will be under contract with the state and provide individuals impartial help with the enrollment process.
-In November, the state announced that it would be hiring an additional 100 people to help residents enroll in the exchange and the state’s expanded Medicaid program.
+Assisters are under contract with the state and provide individuals impartial help with the enrollment process.
+In November 2014, the state announced that it would be hiring an additional 100 people to help residents enroll in the exchange and the state’s expanded Medicaid program.

 Contact the exchange

-West Virginia residents will enroll through the federally facilitated exchange; enrollment runs October 1, 2013 through March 31, 2014
+West Virginia residents enroll through the federally facilitated exchange; 2017 enrollment runs November 1, 2016 through January 31, 2017.

 West Virginia health insurance exchange links